mth/yeti/doc/intro.rst

 The ``sum`` function is part of the standard library.
-The ``recSum`` can be generalised similarly to the above ``printElem`` function - the only sum specific part is the ``+`` operation, which can be given as argument (remember, operators are also functions).
+The ``recSum`` can be generalised similarly to the above ``printElem`` function - the only sum specific part is the ``+`` operation, which can be given as an argument (remember, operators are also functions).
 ::

     > foldList f acc l = if empty? l then acc else foldList f (f acc (head l)) (tail l) fi